chheda-kekin/food-delivery-app/README.md

 # Food Delivery App

-An app developed for both android & iOS using ReactNative with managed workflow of Expo.
+An app developed for both android & iOS platforms using ReactNative.

 ## Functionality